Testosterone therapy uses an artificial version of the testosterone hormone.

 Testosterone and fertility

-It is possible to get pregnant if you’re taking testosterone, but it's not recommended.
+It is not recommended to try and get pregnant if you are taking testosterone.
 This is because taking testosterone in pregnancy may affect the baby's development.

 Important: Testosterone and contraception